This post will show you two Queenstown day trips by car: north to Arrowtown and south the Wakatipu lakeshore.

-A tree-lined street in Arrowtown with gold-mining cottages.
+A tree-lined Arrowtown alley with old mining cottages

-My Queenstown day trips by car are short trips that need half a day or a whole day depending on your travel schedule.
+These two Queenstown day trips by car are easy ones, half or whole day, depending on what you want.

-This post is one (number 5) of my posts on our South Island road trip.
-We made a South Island self-drive tour in 11 days and you can find the whole itinerary and the all other posts here: New Zealand South Island Road Trip in 11 Days
+This post is one (number 5) in a series about our South Island road trip.
+We made a South Island self-drive trip in 11 days and you will find the whole itinerary and the other posts here: New Zealand South Island Road Trip in 11 Days

 Queenstown Day Trips by Car: Itinerary

 This Google map shows you Queenstown and the two day trip itineraries.
-You can zoom in the map to see the details or zoom out if needed.
+Zoom in the map to see more details, or zoom out to see more of the region.

-The Arrowtown day trip makes a loop north from Queenstown and the Lake Wakatipu drive follows the lakeshore down to the small community of Kingston and returns the same way.
+The Arrowtown day trip is marked in the upper part of the map, making a loop trip from Queenstown.
+The Lake Wakatipu drive again goes along the lakeshore down to the small community of Kingston where we turn back and return the same way.